 Even if you are sending an email from Shopify or other DIY template builders, you must make sure that it adheres to the principles of visual hierarchy.

-Your email should follow the inverted pyramid design pattern with the logo and header image at the top followed by the body content, relevant visuals, and CTA.
+Your email should follow the inverted pyramid design pattern with the logo design and header image at the top followed by the body content, relevant visuals, and CTA.

 Here’s an email example to demonstrate visual hierarchy.